-- -Develop a broad range of clinical skills and knowledge in a variety or practice settings, including hospital and community. - -Develop professional competencies such as research, health promotion and education, student supervision - -Learn about a range of cultures - -Tailored learning and development including mentoring such as the Transition to Practice (T2P) program.
+- Develop a broad range of clinical skills and knowledge in a variety or practice settings, including hospital and community. - Develop professional competencies such as research, health promotion and education, student supervision - Develop innovative practices, resourcefulness and strong problem-solving ability - Develop multidisciplinary and transdisciplinary teamwork skills. - Learn about a range of cultures - Tailored learning and development including mentoring and networking through the Transition to Practice (T2P) program.
 T2P aims to support the transition to rural and remote practice.
-The program provides participants the opportunity to consolidate and apply skills as well as acquire new skills and knowledge. - -Career advancement
+It provides participants the opportunity to consolidate, apply and learn new clinical, leadership, supervisory and quality improvement skills. - Career advancement e.g. research, project work, senior and managerial roles